ilitygergo/thesis/README.md

 # Thesis

-In this project, my task was to read, implement and compare 5 different thinning algorithms on greyscale pictures.
+In this project, my task was to read, implement, and compare 5 different thinning algorithms on greyscale pictures.

-The common method up until these attemts was to convert the greyscale images to black and white pictures and thin the result.
+The common method up until these attempts was to convert the greyscale images to black and white pictures and thin the result.

 These algorithms provide a different approach.

-The thinning
+The papers in chronological order:
 *
 *